h-dh/QC-DKRZ/docs/sphinx/qa-user-manual.rst

 .. code-block:: text

-    Most of the configuration options have a useful default and some only for very specific conditions occurring at different sites.
+    Most of the configuration options have a useful default and some are only for very specific conditions occurring at different sites.
     Note that all (specified and/or by default) config-opts are recorded in the log-files.